kartonfarkas/api_docs/source/suite/emails/email_list.rst

 Listing Email Campaigns
 =======================

-Returns the list of the email campaigns.
+Returns the list of all the email campaigns or the data of a campaign if it is specified with its ID.

 Endpoint
 --------